trskop/dot.config/README.md

 ```

 We are expecting that there are some files already present in your `~/.config/`
 directory.
-This installation process will leave them untached, but you may
+This installation process will leave them untouched, but you may
 need to resolve issues with files that exist both locally and in the
 repository.